clock Average Read Time: 5 Mins

 Sexual Well-Being

-Beyond compromising sexual desire, low testosterone levels can reduce the size and sensitivity of the clitoris, which can make it more difficult to reach orgasm or even lead to loss of orgasm potential.
-Replacing testosterone to normal levels can reverse these changes and protect the ability to achieve orgasm.
+Additionally, low testosterone levels can reduce the size and sensitivity of the clitoris, which can make it more difficult to reach orgasm or even lead to loss of orgasm potential.
+Replacing testosterone to reach normal levels can reverse these changes and help maintain the ability to achieve orgasm.(6)(7)

-Women who replace testosterone levels report increased overall sexual satisfaction and increased quality of life.
-Sexual satisfaction affects satisfaction in other areas of life, the most direct being an improvement in intimate relationships.
-This in turn can lead to improved mood, increase in positive self-image, and decreased anxiety.
+Women who undergo TRT report increased overall sexual satisfaction and an improved quality of life.
+Sexual satisfaction can affect women’s contentment in other areas of life, especially in intimate relationships.
+This, in turn, can lead to improved mood, a boost in self-image, and decreased anxiety.(8)(9)(10)

-Lean Muscle Mass, Body Weight, & Energy
+Lean Muscle Mass, Body Weight, and Energy

-Testosterone is important for increasing lean muscle mass - muscles that are densely packed with contractile tissue, rather than higher amounts of fat and connective tissue.
-Maintaining and increasing lean muscle reduces the risk of injury to ligaments and tendons and improves posture by creating and supporting stronger core and back muscles.
-Lean muscle also protects bones from becoming weaker later in life by increasing bone density and strength.
+Testosterone is important for increasing lean muscle mass — muscles that are densely packed with contractile tissue rather than with higher amounts of fat and connective tissue.
+Maintaining and increasing lean muscle reduces the risk of injury to ligaments and tendons and improves posture by strengthening the core and back muscles.
+As a precursor to testosterone, DHEA can also support muscle strength.

-Because testosterone is responsible for increased muscle mass and leaner body mass, it helps with weight maintenance and energy levels.
-Women with low testosterone are more prone to experience low energy and fatigue.
-Research studies show that testosterone treatment can decrease overall body fat and increase muscle tone and strength, as well as provide more energy.
+TRT can also improve energy levels.
+Women with low testosterone are more prone to low energy and fatigue.
+Research studies show that testosterone treatment can increase muscle tone and strength, as well as boost energy.(3)(12)

 Bone Health

-Loss of bone mineral density (osteopenia and osteoporosis) is associated with increased bone-breaking and fracture risk and is an important health concern for women as they age.
+Loss of bone mineral density (osteopenia and osteoporosis) is associated with increased risk for bone fracture and is a significant health concern for women as they age.
 Osteoporosis can lead to life-threatening bone fractures, especially in the hip.
-Osteoporosis is also responsible for loss of integrity of the spine leading to the loss of height, fractures of the vertebrae, back pain, abnormal curvature of the spine, and even nerve damage.
+It’s also responsible for compromising the integrity of the spine, leading to a loss of height, vertebral fractures, back pain, abnormal curvature of the spine, and even nerve damage.(13)

-Low testosterone in women has been found to be an important risk factor for bone mineral density loss in women.
-Replacing testosterone to normal levels in women can support bone density directly and via the increase of lean muscle mass to protect weakening bones.
+Low testosterone has been found to be an important risk factor for bone mineral density loss in women.
+Restoring testosterone to normal levels can help support bone density, both directly and by increasing lean muscle mass, which helps protect weakening bones.(3)

 Brain Health

-Clarity of thought, concentration, and overall cognition come with normal testosterone levels.
-When testosterone levels decrease in the menopause transition, the result can be brain fog and other mental health concerns like mood changes, irritability, anxiety, and depression.
-Returning testosterone to normal levels can treat brain fog, help return brain function to optimal levels, and support mental health.
+Normal testosterone levels support clarity of thought, concentration, and overall cognition.
+As testosterone decreases during the menopause transition, it can result in brain fog and other mental health concerns like mood changes, irritability, anxiety, and depression.
+Returning testosterone to normal levels may help reduce brain fog, restore optimal brain function, and support mental health.(14)

 Misconceptions Associated with Testosterone Replacement Therapy

-When TRT is used only to return testosterone to normal levels, side effects are rare and mild if they do occur.
-The worrisome side effects sometimes associated with TRT like voice deepening, clitoromegaly, and male pattern baldness are only seen as a result of very large doses, when levels are much higher than the threshold normally found in women.
+When testosterone replacement, whether by testosterone or DHEA, is used solely to return testosterone to normal physiological levels, side effects are rare and usually mild if they do occur.
+The side effects sometimes associated with TRT include voice deepening, clitoromegaly (enlarged clitoris), and male pattern baldness.
+However, these effects are usually associated with very large doses, where testosterone levels are much higher than the threshold normally found in women.(15)

 • Testosterone is a male-only hormone.

-Testosterone is actually produced in the ovaries and found in larger concentrations than even estrogen.
-It’s essential for women’s health and well-being and performs many important functions in the female body.
+Testosterone is actually produced by the ovaries and even found in larger concentrations than estrogen.
+It’s essential for women’s health and well-being and performs many important functions in the female body.(3)

 • Testosterone replacement will give a woman masculine characteristics.

-It’s only when testosterone is administered in very high doses that there’s risk of side effects like voice deepening or male pattern baldness.
-Replenishing testosterone to normal levels results in very few negative side effects for women, with some experiencing mild acne or hair growth, but most experiencing none at all.
+It’s only when testosterone is administered in very high doses that there’s a risk of side effects like voice deepening or male pattern baldness.
+Replenishing testosterone to normal levels results in very few negative side effects for women, with some experiencing mild acne or hair growth, and most experiencing none at all.(17)

 • Testosterone replacement makes people aggressive.

 Replacing testosterone to normal levels will not change a woman’s personality.
-It can, however, help improve mood and address other symptoms for improved quality of life.
+It can, however, help improve mood and address other symptoms for improved quality of life.(16)

 • Testosterone replacement is dangerous for liver health.